 The term of a trademark is 10 years from the date of the registration.
-An owner of a trademark desiring the renewal of the registration shall submit a request for renewal to the JPO within six months prior to the expiry.
+An owner of a trademark desiring the renewal of the registration shall submit a request for renewal to the JPO within six months prior to its expiry.
 Even after the expiry of the term, the owner may make a request for renewal within six months from the date of expiry.
 No proof of use is required for renewal.
 However, where a registered trademark has not been used in Japan by an owner or its licensee for three consecutive years, any person may file a request for a trial for rescission of such trademark registration.
-As a defence against such request for a trial for rescission, the trademark owner must file proof of use, such as copies of catalogues, advertisements, publications, websites and trade documents bearing the trademarks and indicating the issuance dates.
+As a defence against such request for a trial for rescission, the trademark owner must file proof of use, such as copies of catalogues, advertisements, publications, websites and trade documents that bear the trademarks and indicate the issuance dates.

 What is the procedure for surrendering a trademark registration?

 Registration of the trademark will be cancelled by filing an application for abandonment with the JPO.
-It is possible to request a partial abandonment of goods or services covered by the trademark registration.
+It is possible to request a partial abandonment of the goods or services covered by the trademark registration.

 Related IP rights

 A device mark and three-dimensional mark may be protected as design rights if the design has not lost its novelty.
 Non-traditional marks, such as motion marks and position marks, may also be protected as design rights.
-If the design has already been disclosed, an application can be filed within a one-year grace period with requesting for ‘exceptions to loss of novelty’.
+If the design has already been disclosed, an application can be filed within a one-year grace period with requests for ‘exceptions to loss of novelty’.